zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 ======
 * <span style="color:red">**I am looking for motivated Ph.D. students and also Post-Docs in HKUST!**</span>
     * We welcome students with both CS and EE background.
-    * We target PhD applicants that meet *one* of following criteria: 1) high GPA rank from good universities; 2) rich research experience with publications.
-We also target PhD applicants with strong background in *one* of following direction: 1) algorithm and programming; 2) deep learning; 3) computer architecture; 4) EDA.
+    * We target PhD applicants with strong background in *one* of following direction: 1) algorithm and programming; 2) deep learning; 3) EDA; 4) computer architecture.
+We expect applicants to meet *one* of following criteria: 1) high GPA rank from good universities; 2) rich research experience with publications.
     * We have position for Post-Doc applicants.
 We need you to have publications on top AI/EDA/Arch conference/journals.
 Graduation from top 100 school (any mainstream rank) is a big plus.
     * Learn more about ML for EDA in [Chinese](https://zhiyaoxie.github.io/files/ml4eda.pdf){: .btn--paper}.
     * We support RA or Master *only if* you intend to continue with a PhD in our team.